RC-MODULE/skyforge/README.md

 # TODO

 ## Use aufs for snapshots.
-Current tarball implementation is slow as hell
+Current tarball implementation is slow and ineffective
-## More commands
+## More sanity-checking, better error-reporting